haydenyoung/orbitdb-governance/README.md

 **The process outlined above describes a simple governance process as a starting point.
 Good governance is a complex and nuanced process which requires a great deal of thought and consideration.
 Rather, the idea is to provide an example of off-chain peer-to-peer voting which can be extended and customized for real world implementation.**

+## TODO

+- Delegate tokens for users wishing to defer decision-making to another user.

 ## Installation

 Download from Github: